 If you understand what the different insurance policies in play are and how they should apply, you should be prepared to resolve your car accident case.

-Seeking legal help is another option for helping to untangle questions of fault or responsibility, and to secure payment when one party or another tries to refuse to compensate you.
+Seeking a personal injury attorney’s help is another option for helping to untangle questions of fault or responsibility, and to secure payment when one party or another tries to refuse to compensate you.